hellmarbecker/blog/_drafts/building-an-event-analytics-pipeline-with-confluent-cloud-and-imply-polaris.markdown

 The smallest size of cluster (`Basic`) will do.

 Furthermore, you need an Imply Polaris environment.
+You can sign up for a free trial [here](https://signup.imply.io).

 ## Data Generation

 - how to use the news data generator

+## Setting up ksqlDB

+## Setting up Imply Polaris